A new model for for meeting today's challenges

 Putting New Capital to Work

-Our revolving capital makes loans to projects that address critical social issues we face in Santa Cruz County like housing affordability, supporting sustainable agriculture, and economic mobility for our county’s diverse workforce.
-We have partnered with local organizations including Habitat for Humanity, Housing Matters, DigitalNEST, Barrios Unidos, and California Farmlink to create local impact and local returns.
+Our revolving capital makes loans to projects that address critical social issues we face in Santa Cruz County, like housing affordability, supporting sustainable agriculture, and economic mobility for our county’s diverse workforce.
+We have partnered with local organizations, including Habitat for Humanity, Housing Matters, DigitalNEST, Barrios Unidos, and California FarmLink, to create local impact and local returns.

+Together with FarmLink, we've helped immigrant and women farmers access the capital they need to expand production, secure long-term leases, and grow their farms.
 With Housing Matters, we helped finance their Casa Azul project, providing permanent supportive housing for people in Santa Cruz County who have been chronically homeless.

 New Tools for Conservation and Climate Resilience